Español: Español

 Stem cells can mimic any cell in your body.
 Using stem cells to treat endometriosis helps your cells reset and rejuvenate.
 As the stem cells grow, they replace the endometrial cells, allowing your endometrium to heal.
 Implantation is then possible, and fertility may be restored.
 Stem cells are especially helpful for women who do not respond well to progesterone, a hormone your body produces to stimulate your uterus in preparation for pregnancy.

 ProgenCell is located in New City Plaza, a medical building housing various medical specialties.
-Our doctors specialize in stem cell treatments for metabolic, immunological, and neurological conditions, such as stem cell therapy for knees, stem cells for kidney disease, stem cell treatment for diabetes, stem cell therapy for Alzheimer’s and more.
+Our doctors specialize in stem cell treatments for metabolic, immunological, and neurological conditions, such as stem cell therapy for knees, stem cells for kidney disease, stem cell therapy for autism, stem cell treatment for diabetes, stem cell therapy for Alzheimer’s and more.

 Send us a message